Thank You Letter to a Friend After a Favor or Kind Gesture

 Dear [Neighbor Name],

 Thank you for helping me with [specific situation].
-I really appreciated the way you stepped in, especially since it was not something you had any obligation to do.
+I really appreciated the way you stepped in, especially since you had no obligation to do so.

-Good neighbors make a bigger difference than people sometimes realize.
-Your kindness reminded me of that.
+Good neighbors make a bigger difference than people sometimes realize, and your kindness reminded me of that.

 Please let me know if I can ever return the favor.
 Thank you again for being so thoughtful.